aspnetboilerplate/aspnetboilerplate/doc/WebSite/Webhook-System.md

     public override void PreInitialize()
     {
     	Configuration.Webhooks.IsAutomaticSubscriptionDeactivationEnabled = true;//default false
 	Configuration.Webhooks.MaxConsecutiveFailCountBeforeDeactivateSubscription = 15;

-        //if an endpoint fails 15 times consecutively,the subscription will be inactive.
+        //if an endpoint fails 15 times consecutively, the subscription will be inactive.
-        //default is MaxSendAttemptCount x 3
+        //default value of MaxConsecutiveFailCountBeforeDeactivateSubscription is MaxSendAttemptCount x 3 }
-    }
     //...
 }